-The Philippines’ economic success is attributed to its substantial domestic consumer base of 100 million and remittances from eight million Filipinos working abroad.
-Powered by a young, skilled, and English-speaking workforce, the country has become the world’s largest center for business process outsourcing and boasts of a strong industrial sector based on the manufacturing of electronics and other technology components for overseas corporations.
-It is also rich in natural resources with significant reserves of chromite, nickel, copper, coal, and oil.
-Furthermore, the country offers a competitive cost of doing business and, according to the World Bank Ease of Doing Business, has been the best performing economy, rising more than 30 ranks in the last five years since 2010.
+The Philippines’ economic success is also attributed to its substantial domestic consumer base of 100 million and remittances from eight million Filipinos working abroad.
+Powered by a young, skilled, and English-speaking workforce, the country is the world’s largest center for business process outsourcing and boasts of a strong industrial sector based on the manufacturing of electronics and other technology components for overseas corporations.
+It is rich in natural resources with significant reserves of chromite, nickel, copper, coal, and oil.

 Rising Global Competitiveness Ranking

 Singapore as a major trading hub in ASEAN is a vital market for Philippine exports of goods and services.

 The Philippines is a major exporter of raw ingredients, fresh and processed seafood and fresh produce to the US, Japan, China, Korea, UAE and Singapore.
 In 2016, Singapore ranks ninth in Asia as a food export market for the Philippines, with fresh crab, lobster and prawn as major export items.
 Other Philippine food products are also available in FairPrice, Giant and Chinatown.